 If your concerns are more pronounced than staining, but are related only to imperfections in your teeth, bonding, contouring and veneers are three options that offer various solutions.
 Cosmetic bonding can correct disproportionally small teeth, while contouring can be used to adjust any teeth that are overly large.
 Both bonding and veneers can accomplish many of the same enhancements, but veneers offer the added durability that comes with dental porcelain.
 They’re also more stain resistant, making them ideal for heavy coffee drinkers, for instance.
 Of course, your budget may also be a deciding factor.
 If so, bonding and contouring are more affordable (and quicker to complete) than veneers.

 Much like porcelain veneers, bonding can help address esthetic concerns related to the shape, size, or stains on your teeth.
 It can even address minor alignment issues, such as spaces between teeth.
 However, unlike veneers, bonding does not require any prosthetics be crafted for you.
-That’s because bonding relies on the dentist’s own craftsmanship to help mold composite resin onto your teeth in a way that hides any flaws.
+That’s because bonding relies on the dentist’s own artistic ability and craftsmanship to help mold composite resin onto your teeth in a way that hides any flaws.

 What does tooth bonding fix?